josuneha/AzureBigData-analytics/Hands-on lab/HOL unguided - Big data and visualization.md

 _Tasks to complete_:

-- Navigate to your Azure Databricks workspace in the Azure portal
+- Navigate to your Azure Databricks workspace in the Azure portal.

-- Create a new python notebook
+- Create a new python notebook.

 - Save a new global table named flight_delays_summary that represents the following query: